hnguy0221/MoviesApi/README.md

 * npm install
 * On a separate terminal, type in, mongod, and hit enter.
 * On a separate terminal, type in, npm run dev, and hit enter.
-* On a separate terminal, type in the following command to import the movies from the CSV file.
+* On a separate terminal, type in the following command to import the movies from the CSV file into the MongoDB.
 Note: The location of my Movies.csv is /Users/mackbook/WebProjects/MoviesApi/.
 On your machine, the location of the CSV file is probably different.
 * mongoimport --db moviesapi --collection movies --type csv --headerline --file /Users/macbook/WebProjects/MoviesApi/Movies.csv
 * I used Postman to test various endpoints of the API.
 You might need to do the same.